barbierluke/personal_finance/README.md

 ## Income / Expense Data Structure

 ## Features to Add
+- Move the pdf to the wiki once I have a Linux computer
 - Visualizing Net Worth ( Assets - Liabilities ) through a Line Chart
 - Comparing expenditures by month through a pie chart
 - Video tutorial on how to use